CartoDB/documentation/app/content/carto3-workspace/connections/carto-data-warehouse.md

 ### CARTO Demo Data

-The `carto_dw` connection gives access to a set of demo tables and tilesets that can be used to start creating maps and exploring the tools from the very beginning.
+The `carto_dw` connection grants access to a set of demo tables and tilesets that can be used to start creating maps and exploring the tools from the very beginning.
 They're available and ready to be used in your account's Data Explorer.